-And that $700 price tag doesn’t discourage me…because I’m going to build mine for a LOT less.
-Can’t wait to share with you how to build one too.
+And that $800 price tag doesn’t discourage me…because I built my new coffee table for a LOT less.
+It looks so good in my living room!
+I can’t wait to share with you how to build your own coffee table too.
 So, let’s get to it!

 (Instructions are based on a 49″ long x 16 1/2″ wide; 20″ tall coffee table) If building a different size, be sure to adjust measurements accordingly).

 Wood Needed for Modern Coffee Table:

 - 2- 3/4″ 4×8 sheets of quality plywood

 - GRK Wood Screws 1 1/2″ (any brand wood screw will work; just sharing my favorite here)